-The Clinical Practice Guidelines Portal has been developed to assist clinicians and policy-makers access Australian clinical practice guidelines through a single entry point.
+The national clinical practice guidelines portal has been developed to assist clinicians, consumers and policy-makers access Australian clinical practice guidelines through a single entry point.
 All guidelines have been assessed against selection criteria, modified from those used by the United States National Guidelines Clearinghouse, and adapted to the Australian context.

-The Clinical Practice Guidelines Portal can be accessed at: www.clinicalguidelines.gov.au.
+The national clinical practice guidelines portal can be accessed at: www.clinicalguidelines.gov.au.

 Clinical practice guidelines in development register

-The Guidelines in Development Register contains information about clinical practice guidelines in development in Australia.
-Linked to the portal, it has been designed to help reduce duplication of guidelines and to allow guideline developers to collaborate with other developers in common areas of interest.
+The guidelines in development register is a public register of information about clinical practice guidelines either planned or under development in Australia.
+Linked to the portal, it has been designed to help reduce duplication of guidelines and to help guideline developers to collaborate with other developers in common areas of interest.
 This will further assist policy-makers and guideline funders to better coordinate guideline development activities in Australia.

 Reporting on Australian Clinical Practice Guidelines

-NHMRC published a national study on the characteristics of clinical practice guidelines (Medical Journal of Australia 2010; 192 (9): 490-494).
-This study examines the scope and quality of clinical practice guidelines produced or reviewed in Australia between 2003 and 2007, and provides a useful platform to understand gaps and areas for improvement in the development of high quality guidelines.
+In 2010 NHMRC published a national study on the characteristics of clinical practice guidelines (Medical Journal of Australia 2010; 192 (9): 490-494).
+This study examined the scope and quality of clinical practice guidelines produced or reviewed in Australia between 2003 and 2007, and provides a useful platform to understand gaps and areas for improvement in the development of high quality guidelines.

 NHMRC now produces annual reports on the characteristics of Australian clinical practice guidelines based on analysis of the guidelines on the national clinical practice guidelines portal.